artomily/API_Testing_Reqres/README.md

-CRUD Test with Katalon Studio to reqres.in
+CRUD API Test with Katalon Studio to reqres.in